SusanneFeldhoff/SusanneFeldhoff/README.md

-Hi, my name is @SusanneFeldhoff and I am currently challanging myself with a Data Science Bootcamp at WBS Coding School.
-I am looking foward to learning about the benefits of github during the next weeks.
+Hi, my name is @SusanneFeldhoff, I am a native German speaker and am currently challanging myself with a Data Science Bootcamp at WBS Coding School.
+My big goal is to contribute to creating equal opportunities for everyone in Germany and abroard through an efficent use of data.
+In this sense I aim to continuously leverage my technical abilities to deliver meaningful insights and foster sustainble innovation.
+Please take a look at ma LinkedIn profile and connect <www.linkedin.com/in/susanne-feldhoff>
 All the best to everyone!